AllanChain/NewFTP/README.md

   - The `__main__.py` CLI.

 #### Good-looking Themes
 It is obvious that we are using Microsoft Windows7 theme.
 What if Linux theme or other awesome software, organizations?
+Or just fancy-looking color schemes?
 #### Advertising
 - Good things should be shared.
 - An experienced maintainer is welcomed.